fortran-lang/fortran-lang.org/MINIBOOKS.md

 The top-level `link` field should exactly match the `permalink` field in your `index.md` file.

 Each `link` field under `pages` should exactly match the `permalink` field in each of your subsequent mini-book pages.
-Pages are listed in the table-of-contents in the order that they are listed under `pages`.

 __Example:__ `learning.yml` book entry